 Market-related funds invest in a variety of securities (e.g. Treasury bills, bonds, stocks) with different risk levels depending on the specific investment objectives of each fund.
 Your investments in these funds are not guaranteed.
-Also, market-related funds may give you higher returns than guaranteed funds, but may also generate losses.

 Have a look at the relationship between risk and return for the different types of market-related funds below.